hugo-vrijswijk/tgtg/README.md

 ## Getting Started

-Before using the application, you'll need your TooGoodToGo user ID and refresh token.
-If you don't have them yet, you can obtain them with this command:
+Before using the application, you'll need your TooGoodToGo refresh token.
+If you don't have it yet, you can obtain it with this command:

 ```bash
 $ tgtg auth